Should You Buy a Guitar Online or From a Store?

 Many guitar and amp makers offer the opportunity to buy their stuff right on their own websites.
 I recently took advantage of this when I was looking for a certain amp.
 I couldn’t find it at Guitar Center, or Musician's Friend, AMS, or even Amazon.
 But I managed to get it straight from the company website.The gear companies usually broker with a brick-and-mortar dealer in the region who will ship the guitar or amp to your door.
 It works out great.

-Carvin is a little different than the other companies mentioned above.
-Carvin makes custom guitars and basses and ships them right to your door.
+Kiesel is a little different than the other companies mentioned above.
+They make custom guitars and basses and ship them right to your door.
 There are a bunch of basic models to choose from, and you can pick your own woods, electronics, hardware and finish.
-Carvin also makes guitar and bass amps, PA equipment and other stuff.
-They are a unique option, and some players love collecting Carvin gear.

 Things to Think About When Buying Online